AviSynth Primer

 SimpleSlugUpscale()

 Then we have a colorspace conversion.
-A discussion of color space is outside the scope of this tutorial, it will suffice to say that your video must be in the proper format for the deinterlacer in use.
-SimpleSlugUpscale allows many different deinterlacers, but by default I use TempGaussMC, which requires YV12 color, so with ConvertToYV12() we convert our clip.
-Make sure to set interlaced true, otherwise the conversion will be done incorrectly.
+A discussion of color space is beyond the scope of this tutorial, it will suffice to say that your video must be in the proper format for the deinterlacer in use.
+QTGMC supports both YUY2 and YV12; we'll be using the latter.
+Make sure to set interlaced to true, otherwise the conversion will be done incorrectly.

 Finally there's my script, SimpleSlugUpscale().
-Simple because there are only a few options of vital importance (prog, widein and size), Slug because the deinterlacing script it makes use of by default, that TempGaussMC thing we downloaded earlier, runs at a fraction of the speed you'll get from most others.
-The extra time required comes with the reward of the most stable footage you've likely ever seen, and shallow diagonal lines smoother than I ever thought were possible from interlaced origins.
+"Simple" because there are only a few options of vital importance, "Slug" because at its default deinterlacing settings it runs at a glacial pace.
+The extra time required comes with the reward of minimal deinterlacing flicker, and shallow diagonal lines smoother than I ever thought were possible from interlaced origins.
+As for "Upscale", well, I've long since updated the script to offer downscaling too, but I decided to keep the name for consistency's sake.

 The only thing you may want to do is pass a couple of arguments into SimpleSlugUpscale.
 The defaults will deinterlace the video very well and scale to 1280x720, but they run a bit slowly for just trying things out.
 I'd recommend changing that last line to